Wheel pie

-Wheel pie, also known as wheel cake (車輪餅 (chēlún bǐng)) and commonly known as "red bean cake" (紅豆餅 (hongdou bǐng)) by locals, is a popular Taiwanese dessert that consists of a round, pancake-like pastry with sweet or savory fillings.
+Wheel pie, also known as wheel cake (車輪餅 (chēlúen bǐng)) and commonly known as "red bean cake" (紅豆餅 (hóngdòu bǐng)) by locals, is a Taiwanese dessert that consists of a round, pancake-like pastry with sweet or savory fillings.
 Named for its wheel-like shape, it is common in night markets, street stalls, and bakeries throughout Taiwan.

 Wheel pies have gained popularity in other countries, including Singapore, United States, Vietnam, France, and United Kingdom.

 History

 Wheel pies are thought to be derived from the Japanese dessert imagawayaki (今川焼き), which was introduced to Taiwan during the Japanese colonial era (1895–1945).
 While influenced by its Japanese counterpart, wheel pies have since evolved to include distinctly Taiwanese flavours and adaptations.
-The dessert has become a staple snack enjoyed by people of all ages.

-Distinct local characteristics of Taiwanese wheel pies are its often smaller in size, and wider variety of fillings, including both sweet and savory options less common in Japan.
+Distinct local characteristics of Taiwanese wheel pies are a smaller size and a wider variety of fillings, including both sweet and savory choices less common in Japan.
 Additionally, Taiwanese vendors frequently experiment with modern flavors, such as matcha, salted egg yolk custard, and mochi, making wheel pies a more versatile snack.
 The cooking methods and batter recipes may also differ slightly, resulting in wheel pies having a softer and fluffier mouthfeel compared to the denser imagawayaki.